Chrisvin/FlipTabs/README.md

   app:leftTabText="Photos"
   app:rightTabText="Videos"
   app:startingTab="right" //or "left"
-  app:overallColor="#9966EE"
-  app:textColor="#FF0000" //will be ignored if overallColor is defined app:highlightColor="#FF0000" //will be ignored if overallColor is defined
+  app:removeDefaultPadding="false" // `FlipTab` has a default padding of 16dp on all sides to ensure space for the flipping animation app:overallColor="#9966EE" app:textColor="#FF0000" //will be ignored if overallColor is defined app:highlightColor="#FF0000" //will be ignored if overallColor is defined